Introduction: Overview of the People Design Framework

 This book covers both organization design (decision dynamics) and organization life (human dynamics).
 Throughout this book, we explore each component of decision dynamics and human dynamics.
 You will find many practical tools and techniques for building robust teams, nurturing a vibrant culture, and exercising the kind of leadership that creates followership.

 We don’t see the moral voice of leadership discussed much these days.
 We should.
 The word “moral” comes from the Latin “moralitas.”
 It means “manner, character, and proper behavior.”
 Moral principles are universal — they exist at the heart of religion and philosophy in every corner of the world.
 Moral voice is the projection of a leader’s character into the organization she leads.
-A leader’s moral voice touches all the people she serves (customers, vendors, investors, and employees).
+A leader’s moral voice touches all the people she serves (customers, vendors, partners, investors, and employees).

 Consider the history of computer technology innovation — its stories and myths.
 If you look closely, you’ll notice that the moral dimension of leadership seems startlingly absent.
 There is much made about the solitary product vision of inspired CEOs, the on-the-edge drama of fundraising, coding death marches against intractable deadlines, the soaring thrills of suddenly viral customer adoption, and the vast accumulations of wealth that result.
 But a leader’s moral voice and its impact?
 Not so much.

 But the sexual harassment scandal at Uber and similar problems at other tech companies clearly testify that this is a gap in desperate need of correction.
 Leaders outside of the tech sector understand this.
 Research by Sunny Giles published in the Harvard Business Review showed that global leaders rank ethics as the most important of all leadership competencies:¹

 This research demonstrates that directional, executional, and moral voice are all critical to leadership.